zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 #### Examining the Chapman Function

-It's always a good idea to examine a function visually, as a graph.
+It is always a good idea to examine a function visually, as a graph.
 Let's do that.

 {{< figure src="/img/chapman_ref.png" caption="*Plot of the Chapman function for \\(r = 6600\\).*">}}

 Above, I plotted values of the Chapman function (vertical axis) varying with the angle \\(\theta\\) (horizontal axis, in degrees) for different values of the scale height \\(H\\): \\(1\\) (blue), \\(10\\) (orange), \\(20\\) (green), \\(40\\) (red), \\(60\\) (purple), \\(80\\) (brown), \\(100\\) (cyan).
 Arguably, the first two are the most important, since they roughly correspond to scale heights of aerosols and air of Earth's atmosphere.
-However, it's also nice to be able to support larger values to model atmospheres of [other planets](https://en.wikipedia.org/wiki/Scale_height#Planetary_examples).
+However, it is also nice to be able to support larger values to model atmospheres of [other planets](https://en.wikipedia.org/wiki/Scale_height#Planetary_examples).

 Being an obliquity function, \\(C(z, 0) = 1\\).
 The function varies slowly, as long as the angle is far from being horizontal (which suggests an opportunity for a [small-angle approximation](https://en.wikipedia.org/wiki/Small-angle_approximation)).